History, Strategy, and Governance

 History and Strategy

-Then Livermore Computing (LC) and M&IC project leader McCoy—who is currently program director for Weapons Simulation and Computing in Weapons Complex and Integration—adopted the motto, “No LLNL scientist left behind,” and with the above dilemmas in mind, and the strong encouragement and support of acting Deputy Director for Science and Technology (S&T) Bill Lokke and Director Emeritus Bruce Tarter, he worked with senior laboratory management, in particular then Leader of the Council for National Security George Miller, to invest in centrally managed resources that would be available to all areas of the Lab.
+Then McCoy adopted the motto, “No LLNL scientist left behind,” and with the above dilemmas in mind, and the strong encouragement support of acting Deputy Director for Science and Technology (S&T) Bill Lokke and Director Emeritus Bruce Tarter, he worked with senior laboratory management, in particular then Leader of the Council for National Security George Miller, to invest in centrally managed resources that would be available to all areas of the Lab.
 Today, M&IC continues to make these invaluable systems available, working closely with the Advanced Simulation and Computing (ASC) Program to allocate computer cycles to collaborators on- and off-site.

 The multiprogrammatic aspect of M&IC sells access privileges to LLNL programs, strategic partners, and collaborators, while the institutional aspect provides free computer cycles to Laboratory Directed Research and Development (LDRD), Grand Challenge, and other special projects.
 McCoy credits Eugene Brooks for proposing this model, which was key to the lab’s approval to move ahead with M&IC.
 Each year, fractions of computers such as Sierra, Vulcan, and Catalyst are set aside for use in the Grand Challenge program, and a call for proposals is sent out.
 The most promising proposals win an allocation on one of the supercomputers.
-Recently retired M&IC Program Director Brian Carnes said, “When a project is granted significant HPC resources to fully develop its S&T, that’s when it starts having value.
+Former M&IC Program Director Brian Carnes said, “When a project is granted significant HPC resources to fully develop its S&T, that’s when it starts having value.
 The Grand Challenge Program allows that value to develop.”

 M&IC Deputy Director Greg Tomaschke has managed allocations on M&IC platforms since the program’s beginning.
 He said, “It has been rewarding to see how Grand Challenge and LDRD projects have been able to use M&IC resources to achieve impressive results, such as those described in the S&TR article about the 10th anniversary of the Grand Challenge program.
 I recall senior lab managers applauding the program from very early on and recognizing that these efforts are vital to the lab.”